29 November, 2023 – Episode 952 – Under the Beaver Moon

 This Week in Science Questions!

-Let’s start a new segment for the show!
 Do you have questions that you want us to answer?
-Send us your questions!
+Send us your questions (Like, can we capture all the carbon??)!
 We will do our best to have answers!

 Remember, everyone, we need you to write in with your questions!